toralf/tinderbox/README.md

     cd ~/img1; setup_img.sh

-A profile, keyword and USE flag are set.
-The current *stage3* file is downloaded, verified and unpacked.
+The current *stage3* file is downloaded, verified and unpacked, profile, keyword and USE flag are set.
 Mandatory portage config files will be compiled.
 Few required packages (*ssmtp*, *pybugz* etc.) will be installed.
 A backlog is filled up with all available package in a randomized order (*/tmp/backlog*).